jacobmrivera/YOLO-Object-Detection-Project/README.md

 #### examples/train_model.py
 This script will train a YOLO object detection model from a baseline, pretrained model.
 YOLO documentation can provide details on the different size models they use, but it seems that the small model (yolov8s.pt) tends to have the best balance between performance and training time for the amount of data and processing power we currently have.

 For a specific use case, please be sure to update the constants.py file in the obj_detector/ directory to set desired values, otherwise defaults will be used.
 Explore constants.py or the code to see what defaults will be implemented.
-The train_model.py itself has more details about arguements.
-Any additional training arguements can be included in the dictionary that is passed to the train function.
+The train_model.py itself has more details about arguments.
+Any additional training arguments can be included in the dictionary that is passed to the train function.

 #### examples/predict_image.py
 This script will predict a single image and output a text file containing the bounding box information, including the confidence score.